Education: Pre-K to 12th Grade

 College Academic Learning Goal Designation: Information Literacy (IL), Information Technology (TC)

 This course focuses on the development of foundational knowledge for teacher education students to assist English language learners successfully in their future classrooms.
 Students will gain a basic understanding of the processes of second language acquisition and an understanding of the influence of culture on the educational process as viewed from current theoretical and pedagogical perspectives.
 The course content follows Pennsylvania Department of Education’s guidelines for pre-service teachers for meeting the instructional needs of English Language Learners.
 The basic premise of the course is that teachers play an important role in creating a positive classroom learning environment and bringing school success, especially for English language learners.
 Students will be supported to develop essential dispositions, skills, and knowledge to fulfill this important role while exploring the issues of culture, language, learning contexts, instruction and professionalism.
 Students will study these five major courses topics through courses readings, class discussions and cultural explorations of our own and others’ cultures while engaging in individual, social, and experiential learning opportunities together.
-NOTE: Students must have completed pre-reqs with a grade of 'C' or better; Recommended: Students should be able to read and understand the textbook, and have competent writing and organizational skills to allow them to complete assignments.
-Students should be able to use the internet for research
+Recommended: Students should be able to read and understand the textbook and have competent writing and organizational skills to allow them to complete assignments.
+Students should be able to use the internet for research.

 Upon successful completion of this course, students should be able to:

-Identify socio-cultural characteristics of English language learners including educational background and demographics.
+Describe the socio-cultural characteristics of English language learners.

 This course will provide an orientation to various aspects of teaching in K-4 schools.
 Topics will include observation and use of assessment strategies and tools, planning developmentally and culturally appropriate curriculum, planning, effective instruction, classroom management strategies, discipline, and creating a responsive and engaging classroom environment the structure of the school.
 Field experiences will be related to course topics.
 Students will complete 60 hours of observation in the field.
 NOTE: Students must possess all background clearances including FBI Fingerprint, Pa Criminal, and Pa Child Abuse.
 In addition, students must have a certificate of completion for the Recognizing and Reporting Child Abuse: Mandated and Permissive Reporting in Pennsylvania Online Training.
 Schools will require clearances prior to be the field placement.
 Additional fees are required.
 NOTE: Prerequisite: ENG 110 with grade of 'C' or higher.